 "Vive hoy que contamos 6 de enero del año 1645..."

 Now that Pujades has trained his readers to "count" and "compute the years", the leitmotif of Chrétien's prologue, he challenges them to start a bit of computing.
-They have to conclude that January 6, 1645 disputes his death of exactly 10 years earlier.
+They have to conclude that January 6, 1645 disputes his death of exactly 10 years earlier, on Januar 6, 1635 according to the obituary.
 In addition to this revelation, which confirms the Franciscan funeral with an empty coffin, we will show below that computing is the key to the esoteric "time capsule" on several levels.
-Its secrets are easily unlocked if we keep in mind that Pujades was an attorney and judge who conducted his historical research always from a legal point of view.
+Its secrets are easily unlocked if we keep in mind that Pujades was an attorney and judge who conducted his historical research from a legal point of view.

 In dealing with the identity problem, because this is written by Fornés, he decided to represent himself and guide his readers through the Baroque maze personally.
-According to the established facts there is the date of a funeral, which would mean he had died ten years earlier, but it is only circumstantial evidence!
-There is no death certificate, no date of death and no corpus delicti – only a brief record of the funeral.
+According to the established facts there is the date of a funeral, which would mean he died in 1635, but this is circumstantial evidence!
+There is no death certificate, no date of death, no corpus delicti – only a record of the funeral.
 On the other hand, there is substantial evidence to the contrary: Illustrious bishops and archbishops are involved, even Louis XIII and the court of France!
 The "revelation" and challenge of exactly ten years refers to the Pythagorean 10 (1+2+3+4) and Plutarch's comments about Plato's Timaeus, where the riddle of the lifespan of the Phoenix is calculated by subtracting the claim of the nymphs because they are lying when they pretend to live as long as ten phoenixes.
-These are, of course, messages for a future generation to open his coffin – which may have contained some important documents – although Pujades couldn't foresee that the monastery would be reduced to rubble.
+This may be messages for a future generation to open his coffin – which contained some documents – although Pujades couldn't foresee that the monastery would be reduced to rubble.

 Let's consider next that Pujades established a specific day, January 6, 1645, and uses it as basis of a legal argument to show that both he and the prior were alive that day.
 This forces his readers to consider what he had written earlier, on p.
 339, where he proves that he talked personally to the prior: